Mobile App Onboarding: Top Tips and Helpful Hacks

 Obviously, this is only for iOS users, as Android phones automatically enable push notifications (for now).
 As any mobile marketer knows, push notifications are key for communicating with your app users and eliciting their engagement in return.
 So sending that initial request for permission can be a make-or-break moment for your app.

-A lot of users can be a bit wary of push notifications, so it’s important that you explain to them right off the bat what purpose the notifications will serve, and how they will help optimize their app experience.
-For example, if you’re a mobile gaming app, notifications can be a helpful way of expanding the gaming experience beyond the confines of the app, of alerting users when their friends are online to interact with, or when there are certain items they can purchase in-game.
+A lot of users can be a bit wary of push notifications.
+So it’s important that you explain to them right off the bat what purpose the notifications will serve, and how they will help optimize their app experience.
+For example, say you’ve just launched a gaming app.
+Notifications can be a helpful way of expanding the gaming experience beyond the confines of the app.
+Notifications can alert users when their friends are online to interact with.
+Or when there are certain items they can purchase in-game.

 When it comes to mobile app onboarding, this can be your one chance to make a great impression on new users.
-Sadly, an overwhelming or obtuse onboarding experience is where a lot of users are lost in the days after downloading an app.
+Sadly, poor onboarding UX is where a lot of users churn after downloading an app.
 OpenBack offers a comprehensive onboarding experience for our mobile engagement platform, with tutorials and troubleshooting help from our experts.
 Get in touch if you have any questions, or check out our Docs section for more information on platform integration